 We look forward to working with you to grow philanthropy across the region.

 Shell Knox Berry is the President and CEO of the Community Foundation for the CSRA.
 Shell has professional skills in non-profit management, finance, and business; however, it is her passion and vision for her community that makes her work for the Community Foundation impactful.
 Her professional background includes development for the Atlanta Ballet, investment banking for Banc of America Securities, and ownership of a retail business.
 She has served her community through significant volunteer and leadership roles throughout her adult life, most significantly as Board President of the Augusta Ballet and Board President of the Westobou Festival.
-Currently, she is serving on the Westobou Festival Board of Trustees as well as on Advisory Boards for the Children’s Hospital of Georgia and the Ronald McDonald House.
+Currently, she is serving on the Augusta Economic Development Authority and as a Board member of Augusta Tomorrow and Westobou Festival as well as the Advisory Board for the Ronald McDonald House.
+Additionally, Shell is the co-chair of the Georgia Grantmakers Alliance, a statewide philanthropic network.
 Shell was a member of the Leadership Augusta Class of 2018, the Leadership Georgia Class of 2011 and has served as an elder, deacon, and volunteer at Reid Memorial Presbyterian Church.
-Shell also works to raise awareness and money for the Press On Foundation, which supports essential childhood cancer research initiatives.
 Previously, Shell has served on the Georgia Public Broadcasting Foundation Board of Directors, the Historic Augusta Endowment Board of Trustees, and Symphony Orchestra Augusta Endowment Board of Trustees, the Mary Warren Foundation Board of Directors, the Southeastern Natural Sciences Academy Board of Directors and the Community Foundation for the CSRA Board of Directors.
 She has a BA in communications from Wake Forest University and a Masters of Management from the Kellogg School of Management at Northwestern University.
-She lives in Augusta, Georgia with her husband, Reab Berry, Jr., and their three kids.
+She lives in Augusta, Georgia with her husband, Reab Berry, Jr., and their three teenage children.

 Born in Richmond, Indiana, Rebecca moved to Ohio at an early age.
 Ohio is where she obtained her State Certification in Early Childhood Education and worked in the field as a teacher and as a Center Assistant Director.
 Soon after, Rebecca moved to Augusta, Georgia and found her passion in the nonprofit industry while working with Augusta Urban Ministries.
 She stayed with Augusta Urban Ministries for ten years before working for their parent corporation, Action Ministries in Atlanta.
 Rebecca couldn’t stay away from Augusta for long and returned to serve in various roles with The Salvation Army, Kroc Center, and Phinizy Center of Water Sciences before finding her home with the Community Foundation for the CSRA in 2017.
 Through her tireless work in the nonprofit industry, Rebecca was named top AmeriCorps Supervisor for the state of Georgia as well as receiving honors as NFP’s Outstanding Fundraiser.
 Her years of experience have made her an expert in volunteer development and nonprofit management.
 Rebecca has been married for 40 years, has two grown children and six grandchildren that keep her laughing with their many adventures.